faizilham/msc-thesis/main/ch2_preliminaries.typ

 Given an expression label $e$, the value of the expression is denoted as $lbl(e)$.
 For example, using the expression labels in @lst:ExprLabel, the value of $lbl(1)$ is equal to 2, and the value of $lbl(3)$ is equal to $(lbl(1) + lbl(2))$, in other words the evaluation result of $(2 + x)$.

-The CFG is built from the AST of the program after type checking and identifier resolving steps are finished.
-Therefore it is safe to assume that there will no out-of-scope variable accesses or incorrect type assignment when analyzing the CFG.
 The followings are the types of CFG nodes based on what AST constructs they represent.

 + Function start node #cfg[start] and exit node #cfg[exit].
 These nodes appear only once at the start and the end of a function body.
 + Literal constant #cfg("$e = <Lit>"), representing constant values such as number or null value.